rgonzalez-nixs/biotracker/README.md

 ## To be done

 As improvement, I believe I should implement a better communication solution between the api and mcp as microservices, to enhance security and simplify data handling.

+## Used tools

+Claude Sonnet 4.5 for project boilerplate and structure, and Gemini 3 for cross prompting and research.